goinvo/Visual-Town-Budget/README.md

 ##Setup
 Clone this repository to your local machine and point your webserver root to `src/httpdocs`, the application should work out of the box, this repository contains some sample data that can be used for testing.

+##Localized Variables
+Set the variables in the `localized_variables.php` file to your municipality's information.
+These are global variables used throughout the Visual Budget instance.
+The file can be found in `/src/httpdocs/includes`.

 ##Components
 ####Cards
 Report statical information about selected entry (`src/httpdocs/js/cards.js`).